 Table of Contents

 One of the greatest rivalries in all of college sports is facing off Saturday, Nov.
-26 at The Shoe.
-Before Ohio State hosts TTUN for the first time since 2018, let’s discuss the history of the rivalry and stats ahead of the showdown.
+25 at 12 p.m. when the Buckeyes take on TTUN in Ann Arbor.
+Learn about the history of the rivalry and stats ahead of the showdown.

 - Animosity began between Ohio and Michigan from 1835 to 1836 when the states disputed over the strip of land running from Toledo to Indiana.
-President Andrew Jackson had to mediate by giving Ohio that land in exchange for giving Michigan the Upper Peninsula.
+President Andrew Jackson mediated by giving Ohio that land in exchange for giving Michigan the Upper Peninsula.

 - OSU and TTUN first played in 1897 and played every year, uninterrupted from 1918-2020 when there was no game due to COVID-19.
 OSU hosts even years while TTUN hosts odd years.